AndrewSav/Remnant2SaveAnalyzer/README.md

 - <https://github.com/AndrewSav/lib.remnant2.saves> - This parses the save files to an object model
 - <https://github.com/AndrewSav/lib.remnant2.analyzer> - Uses the above to get information about items from the saves

 *Note: The object model for and Unreal Engine game save is incredibly complicated, it is not mean for usage out of the game, the way we do it here.
-It can lead to a lot of subtle usage issue, but it is much better than the original string parsing*
+It can lead to a lot of subtle usage issues, but it is much better than the original string parsing*

 ## Acknowledgement